 Catalan risk premium

-It will not have escaped the attention of many international investors that separatists leaders in Catalonia have no respect for the law when in power, so Catalonia is now perceived as a riskier place to invest.
-Investors will now demand a higher political risk premium for Catalan assets, which means a higher discount rate, and lower current value for assets, including property, in Catalonia.
+The Catalan independence drive, and the instability it creates, leaves the region a riskier place to invest.
+Investors may now demand a higher political risk premium for Catalan assets, which means a higher discount rate, and lower current value for assets, including property, in Catalonia.

 On the one hand this should mean that you can buy property in Catalonia cheaper than it otherwise would have been.
 On the other hand it might not be such a good investment in financial terms, though in lifestyle terms I think Catalonia will continue to be a privileged place to live or holiday regardless of the independence drive.